sabren/blaze/pyweek2/README.txt

 ---Playing the Game---

-Clad in Iron is a top-down shooter with a steam-powered ironclad warship as the hero.
+CII is a top-down shooter with a steam-powered ironclad warship as the hero.
 The default controls are

 W		Move forward